 While there are varying definitions of employee experience available, from my perspective employee experience is simply the perception of and reaction to every touchpoint the employee has with the organization, including people, process, and technology.
 Employee experience begins before employment during the recruitment process and continues until separation from the organization, whether voluntary or involuntary.
+With employee experience measurement key in getting it right.

 - More productive employees